Tbusk/Tbusk/README.md

 #### About Me

-Hi, I'm Trevor, a full-stack software engineer who thrives on transforming complex business problems into elegant, production-ready applications.
-I don't just write code; I build, own, and scale systems that deliver tangible business value, grounded in a deep understanding of the operational needs that drive the technology.

-Beyond my professional work, I am a passionate advocate for open-source software and an active contributor to several projects.
-I believe in the power of community-driven development to create robust, accessible technology that is not only functional but also a pleasure to use.

-I'm always seeking the next challenge and am eager to connect with other passionate developers and creators.
-Whether it's contributing to an ambitious open-source project or joining a mission-driven company, I'm ready to collaborate on building software that makes a positive impact.
+Hi, I'm Trevor.
+I'm a software engineer who just really enjoys building things.
+I spend my time working across the stack, from Java backends to React frontends, and I'm a big believer in open-source.
+I like digging into tough challenges and creating tools that are genuinely useful, whether it's for other developers or for end-users.

 ## Featured Projects

 ### [Vala Language Plugin for JetBrains IDEs](https://github.com/Tbusk/vala-jetbrains-plugin)
-Authored and published an open-source full-featured language plugin for the Vala programming language, attracting over 2,500 downloads within 3 months of its launch on the JetBrains Marketplace.
+Authored and published an open-source full-featured language plugin for the Vala programming language, attracting ~3,000 downloads within 3 months of its launch on the JetBrains Marketplace.
 - **Tech Stack:** Java, Vala, JetBrains Grammar Kit, LSP4IJ

 ### [Customer Support Chatbot](https://github.com/Tbusk/Customer-Support-Chatbot)